Murder of Chiara Poggi

-On 13 August 2007, 26-year-old Chiara Poggi was murdered in Garlasco, Pavia, Italy.
+On 13 August 2007, 26-year-old Chiara Poggi was murdered in Garlasco, in the Province of Pavia, Italy.
 The crime had extensive media coverage in Italy, with a succession of news reports, television programmes and interviews dedicated to the case.

 On 12 December 2015, the Supreme Court of Cassation definitively recognized the victim's boyfriend Alberto Stasi, then an economics student, as the only person guilty of the crime.
 Stasi was sentenced to 16 years of imprisonment, and his repeated requests for a review of the trial have been rejected.
 In January 2023, he entered a work release program.
 He continues to maintain his innocence.

 In March 2025, the case was reopened by investigators after forensic analysis of previously untested DNA evidence.

+They found that the DNA found on/in the fingernails had the patrilineal sequence of another man, not that of the convicted Alberto Stasi.
+New investigations have Andrea Sempio under investigation for conspiracy with Alberto Stasi or unknown persons.

 Events

 Chiara Poggi was born in Vigevano on 31 March 1981.
 Her parents were Giuseppe Poggi and Rita Preda.
 Alberto Stasi was born in Sesto San Giovanni on 6 July 1983.

-On the morning of Monday 13 August 2007, Chiara Poggi, an economics graduate, was fatally stabbed with a blunt object that was never identified or found.
+On the morning of Monday, 13 August 2007, Chiara Poggi, an economics graduate, was fatally stabbed with a blunt object that was never identified or found.
 She was found in the villa where she lived with her family in Garlasco.
 According to investigators, she knew her attacker, having opened the door to her house in her pyjamas.
 The attack was thought to be spontaneous, given that no signs of forced entry were found inside the house.
 At the time of the crime, Poggi was alone in the house, as her parents and brother were on holiday.

 Alberto Stasi reported Poggi's body to police.
 He was an economics student at Bocconi University in Milan and later an accountant.
 He had no criminal record.
 Poggi's body was found lying on the stairs leading to the cellar of the villa, lying on the ninth step in a pool of blood.

 Suspicions immediately focused on Stasi because of the excessive cleanliness of his shoes, as if he had polished or changed them after walking on the blood-stained floor (which he should have gotten at least minimally dirty on while walking there in search of his girlfriend), the absence of blood on his clothes (as if they had been changed) and some inconsistencies in his story.
 Stasi was arrested on 24 September 2007, with an order from the Vigevano prosecutor's office, but released four days later by the investigating judge Giulia Pravon due to insufficient evidence.